Space Ranger2.0 (latest), printed on 06/09/2023

 |This page lists the resources for analysis of CytAssist enabled whole transcriptome profiling.
 Refer to the corresponding pages for direct placement workflows for Fresh Frozen (FF) samples using poly-A based assay and formalin-fixed paraffin-embedded (FFPE) samples using probe-based assay.|

-CytAssist instrument expands the capability of analyzing formalin-fixed paraffin-embedded (FFPE) or fresh frozen (FF) samples to include tissue sections on archived standard glass slides.
-It is compatible with H&E and IF staining thus adding the ability to preselect the best tissue section for analysis.
+CytAssist instrument expands the capability of analyzing formalin-fixed paraffin-embedded (FFPE), Fresh Frozen (FF) or Fixed Frozen (FxF) samples to include tissue sections on archived standard glass slides.
+It is compatible with H&E and IF staining, adding the ability to preselect the best tissue section for analysis.
 By introducing slides with two different Capture Area sizes (6.5 mm or 11 mm), the CytAssist workflow offers flexibility in tissue size used for analysis.

 The analysis workflow for CytAssist mediated Spatial Gene Expression is similar to that for FFPE samples and uses a short read aligner tailored to probe sequences.
 To utilize the best imaging available for analysis, Space Ranger can take a brightfield or fluorescence microscopy image of the tissue section on the standard glass slide in addition to the CytAssist instrument generated image of the CytAssist slide.
 After image registration in Space Ranger, spatial gene expression information is mapped in the context of the high resolution tissue image.
 Refer to the imaging algorithms page for more details.